 Eventually, he moved the monarchy from Paris to Versailles (I assume because he wasn’t keen on the commute) and the place just grew and grew, until his death in 1715, when the court moved back to Paris (via Vincennes).
 But then, just six years later, it returned to Versailles.

 Louis XV carried on from where his dad had left off, adding even more ornate stuff to blind the peasants.
 But when he died and Louis XVI took over, all building work ground to a halt.
 Louis XVI wasn’t really that much into building work, apparently.
 Although he did add a much needed opera house.
+How they managed without one for so long is a mystery.

 But then, just as we all thought the French monarchy was over and done with, up pops a few more.
 Napoleon I, Louis XVIII and Charles X all had a go at doing a bit of restoration but there was no way they were going to open it up as a seat of government again.
 I assume they feared losing their heads.